jfields4733/Jordan/-4LotsOfGates/README.md

 ## Ethics

-EDIM captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
+EDIF (Electric Design Interchange Format)  captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
 They both have to make money. *Read this wikipedia article on [EDIF](https://en.wikipedia.org/wiki/EDIF) and summarize in less than 200 words:*

 This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
 You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
 When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*